madhavkarri/SQLFDC/README.md

 	Business_Id
 	Text	  (To find the word "pizza")

-The latitude and longitude limits were established using the following links As only 4 points are being considered to establish latitude and longitude coordinates, this resulted in a rectangle and few cities form the southern most Canada are listed
+The latitude and longitude limits were established using the following links.
+As only 4 points are being considered to establish latitude and longitude coordinates, this resulted in a rectangle and few cities form the southern most Canada are listed

 a) https://en.wikipedia.org/wiki/List_of_extreme_points_of_the_United_States
 b) https://tools.wmflabs.org/geohack/geohack.php?pagename=Lubec,_Maine&params=44_51_38_N_66_59_5_W_type:city